 Final design

 We decided to launch with 12 badges to start, focusing on design and make skills.
-These badges map the skills students are learning today in Tinkercad with possible future career paths.
+Some of the skills are hard skills, like using a 3D printer, and others are soft skills like being a good communicator.
+These badges map the skills students are learning today in Tinkercad with possible future professional skills and career paths.

-I created a custom badge illustration for each skill and we also crafted marketing pages where teachers and students can find more detailed information and access learning resources.
+I created a custom badge illustration for each skill referencing the fun, colorful 3D space of Tinkercad.
+We also crafted marketing pages where teachers and students can find more detailed information and access learning resources.

 Teacher view